 Cherry consists of heartwood that is light reddish/brown.
 It has even grain that is easy to cut, and it holds up well for intricate fretwork.
 It is not damaging to the saw blade.
 It gives less weight to weight-bearing items.

 It is beautiful and rich in color.
 After some time, it starts darkening.
 The fastest way of darkening is by exposing it to sunlight.
 It also warps with time.
 Cherry wood is warm and rich in color.
 It is ideal for décor projects.

 Walnut varies from rich brown color to a purplish hue.
+It is one of the best wood to use for scroll saw projects.
 The sapwood is white, and it comes with even grain.
 Walnut trees give out burls with exotic and swirling grain patterns.
 Walnut trees are in North America, and that is the popular dark hardwood.

 The heartwood and sapwood create high contrast.
 It is a bit harder than cherry wood.
 However, it is not as hard as maple.
 It works better on pieces that do not require much weight.
 You may confuse walnut and cherry.